Giselle Au-Nhien Nguyen

 Their rise feels less like a whirlwind, Maddell says, and more like meeting a friend’s kid as a baby and not noticing they’re growing up before your eyes.
 “It’s just been like a step, step, step sort of thing, rather than going from being tiny to [big] venues,” he says.

-The band’s origin story feels fated: Maddell and Pavlovic ran in similar circles in the Byron Bay music scene for years but it wasn’t until 2019 that they started collaborating – and found a perfect collision of tastes and interests.
+The band’s origin story feels fated: Maddell and Pavlovic ran in similar circles in the Bondi music scene for years but it wasn’t until 2019 that they started collaborating – and found a perfect collision of tastes and interests.
 They released their first EP in 2021, and two more since.
 “We’ve turned from being friends into almost family,” Pavlovic says.

 The combination of Pavlovic’s choirboy vocals and Maddell’s jangly guitar feels timeless – their breakout single, 2022’s dreamy Oysters in My Pocket, sounds as though it could have come out at any point in the last 30 years.
 But the band might not have blown up without two cover songs, both of which went staggeringly viral.